openproblems-bio/website/content/NeurIPS_docs/submission/starter_kits.md

 weight: 10
 ---

 This page provides information to go from starter kit to a submission ready for EvalAI.
+Please read these instructions carefully.
+Each starter kit has certain components that must **not** be changed; your submission will fail otherwise.

 ## List of Starter Kits